 The government of France has imposed these measures to reduce the spread of COVID-19:

-The above information was last checked on 10/17/21.
-Remember to check the latest COVID-19 travel safety regulations for your train to Paris from Utrecht closer to your date of departure here
+The above information was last checked on 7/4/22.
+Remember to check the latest COVID-19 travel safety regulations for your train from Utrecht to Paris closer to your date of departure here

-The current restriction level for your return trip by train from Paris to Utrecht is: Partially open
+The current restriction level for your return trip by train from Paris to Utrecht is: Fully open

-Reentry to Netherlands is allowed for: Entry is partially open for citizens and permanent residents of France
+Reentry to Netherlands is allowed for: Entry is fully open for citizens and permanent residents of France

 What are the requirements?